tseiman/IoT_LED_Card/README.md

 /* now PCA9685 needs 500us to stabilize the oscilator */

-0x53 0x80 0x02 0x00 0xa1 0x50			// after 500us the initialisation can be finalized,
+0x53 0x80 0x02 0x00 0xa1 0x50			// after 500us the initialisation
+						// can be finalized.
+After that
-						// After that we switch in MODE1 register the restart Bit (0xa1)
+						// we switch in MODE1 register the restart
-						// - after restart the PCA9685 is operational
+						// Bit (0xa1) - after restart the PCA9685
+						// is operational

 ```